mapbox/workshops/README.md

 1. [Geography game with Mapbox GL](geography-game) at Mapbox, Bangalore on 2016-04-21.
 2. [BMTC Bus Stop Finder with Mapbox GL JS](mapbox-gl-js/) at Mapbox, Bangalore on 2016-03-31.
 3. [Satellite Workshop](satellite-workshop) at Mapbox, Bangalore on 2016-06-24.
-4. [Satellite Workshop 2](satellite-workshop-2) at Mapbox, Bangalore on 2016-12-16
+4. [Satellite Workshop 2](satellite-workshop-2) at Mapbox, Bangalore on 2016-12-16.
+5. [FOSS4G](https://github.com/mapbox/workshops/tree/gh-pages/FOSS4G) at IIIT, Hyderabad for FOSS4G Asia on 2017-01-26.